github/developer.github.com/content/guides/managing-deploy-keys.md

 #### Cons

 * Only organizations have access to create teams; therefore only organizations can use them to restrict machine users to read-only access.
-Individual user-owned repositories always grant read/write to collaborators.
+Personal repositories always grant collaborators read/write access.
 * Machine user keys, like deploy keys, are usually not protected by a passphrase.

 #### Setup